Warren E. Pickett

 Biographical Sketch

 Warren Pickett obtained his B.S.
 (Physics, Math) and M.S.
-(Physics) degrees at Wichita State University before going to SUNY-Stony Brook, New York to complete his PhD in theoretical condensed matter physics in 1975.
-He had postdoctoral research appointments at the University of Bristol, England, at UC Berkeley, and at Northwestern University, where his research centered on the electronic structure of crystalline metals and semiconductors, on semiconductor interfaces, and on superconductivity.
+(Physics) degrees at Wichita State University before going to Stony Brook University, New York to complete his PhD in theoretical condensed matter physics in 1975.
+He had postdoctoral research appointments at the University of Bristol, U.K., at UC Berkeley, and at Northwestern University, where his research centered on the electronic structure of crystalline metals and semiconductors, on semiconductor interfaces, and on superconductivity.
 In 1979 he accepted a research scientist position at the Naval Research Laboratory in Washington DC.
-Early in his years at NRL, Warren increased his activity in large scale calculations of the properties of condensed phases, using the NRL ASC supercomputer and early Cray machines (Boeing) to carry out a study of, for example, the heavy fermion superconductor UBe13, which has 28 atoms in the unit cell.
+Early in his years at NRL, Warren increased his activity in large scale calculations of the properties of condensed phases, using the NRL ASC supercomputer and early Cray machines (Boeing) to carry out a study of, for example, the complex-structured heavy fermion superconductor UBe13.

 He was elected Fellow of the American Physical Society in 1989, and shared 2nd Prize in the IBM Supercomputing Competition in 1990.
 At NRL Pickett was awarded the E. O. Hulburt Award in 1990 and the Sigma Xi Technical Achievement Award in Pure Science in 1993.
 He was appointed Senior Scientist at NRL in 1992.
 He received Alan Berman Research Publication Awards at NRL in 1983, 1998,1989, and 1992.
-In 1997 Warren took a professorship in physics at UC Davis, where he is a participant in an interdisciplinary program in nanophases as well as working in condensed matter physics research programs.
+In 1997 Warren took a professorship in physics at UC Davis, where he is a participant in an interdisciplinary program on nanophase research as well as working in condensed matter physics research programs.
+In 2003 he was named Distinguished Professor of Physics.
+In 2012 he enjoyed a Simons Foundation Prefessorship while on sabbatical in Singapore and Europe.
+He was elected to Fellowship to the Institute of Physics (U.K.) in 2014, and to the American Association for the Advancement of Science in 2017.

-Warren Pickett has served on the editorial board of the Journal of Superconductivity since its foundation in 1989, and on the editorial board of Chemical Design Automation News from 1993-1998.
+Warren Pickett served on the editorial board of the Journal of Superconductivity several years after its foundation in 1989, and on the editorial board of Chemical Design Automation News from 1993-1998.
 He was a member of the Council of the American Physical Society from 1996-1999.
-In 2001 he became Editor of the Journal of the Physics and Chemistry of Solids, published by Elsevier Press.
+From 2001-2005 he served as Editor of the Journal of the Physics and Chemistry of Solids, published by Elsevier Press.